wojciech12/workshop_golang/README.md

 ## Contact

-| Looking for a Kubernetes, CloudNative, Golang, or Machine Learning training, reach me at
+Looking for a Kubernetes, CloudNative, Golang, or Machine Learning training, reach me at wbarczynski.pro@gmail.com or [LinkedIN](https://www.linkedin.com/in/wojciechbarczynski/).
-| wbarczynski.pro@gmail.com or `LinkedIN <https://www.linkedin.com/in/wojciechbarczynski/>`_.